Panasonic Lumix 20mm lens

+In 2013, an updated version of this lens called the Panasonic Lumix G 20mm F1.7 II was released.
+It has the same length and optical construction as the original, but it is lighter at 87 grams and has a different exterior design.

 Issues

 The Panasonic 20mm F1.7 produces noticeable banding in photos, when used in high ISO, in conjunction with many but not all bodies.
 This effect is accentuated when the aperture is closed.
 It is believed that this is due to interaction between the aperture stepper motor on the lens and the Sony 16MP sensor used on many Micro 4/3 cameras.